Indre-V/animation-quiz/README.md

 ## Wireframes

 Wireframes were designed using Balsamiq tool.
 Following best practices, mobile version was designed first, then tablet and lastly the laptop view.
-There is some slight deviations from wireframes in the live version of the quiz.
+There is some deviations from wireframes in the live version of the quiz.
 It is one page website to enhance the logical flow.
+I have added level user selected in the question view, a number of corect and wrong answers as well.

  [Mobile Wireframes](docs/mobile-wireframes.pdf "Mobile Wireframes")